acharyadarshan/acharyadarshan.github.io/_pages/about.md

  -->

 I am a Computer Engineering Graduate at Institute of Engineering, Paschimanchal Campus Nepal.
-Currently, I am interning as a software engineer at [Leapfrog Technology Inc](https://www.lftechnology.com/) I am learner by DNA.
+I am a passionate developer with love for Javascript and NLP.
+I am learner by DNA.
 I like building things and sharing it to the community.

-**Research Interests**: Pattern recognition, computer vision, detection and recognition of graphical structures, deep learning, natural language processing, software Engineering
+**Research Interests**: software Engineering,Pattern recognition, computer vision, detection and recognition of graphical structures, deeplearning, natural language processing,

 ---